JiKl-coding/mailingTool/README.md

 # mailingTool
-My VBA mailing tool, can send mails, download mails, merge xml attachments from responses into one, and more
+My VBA mailing tool, can send mails, download mails, merge xls attachments from responses into one, and more

 Password to get in macros: jiklcoding